 Let $S$ be a projective surface with isolated ADE type singularities.
 It is interesting to calculate the Vafa-Witten invariants using the techniques developed in \cite{GT}, and compare with the Vafa-Witten invariants with its crepant resolution $\widetilde{S}$.
 In particular, if $S$ is a smooth projective K3 surface, and let $[S/\mu_N]$ be the quotient stack, where $\mu_N$ is a cyclic group of order $N$ acting as symplectic automorphisms on $S$.
 From \cite{Huybrechts}, the action only has finite isolated rational double points singularities and its crepant resolution is a smooth K3 surface.
 It is interesting to study the Vafa-Witten invariants of the quotient stack $[S/\mu_N]$ and compare with the Vafa-Witten invariants for $S$ calculated in \cite{TT2}.
 We leave these as future projects too.

 We want to make an extra effort to the $r$-th root stacks on surfaces.
 Let $(S,D)$ be a pair, where $D\subset S$ be a smooth divisor curve.
 Let $\sS:=\sqrt[r]{(S,D)}$ be the $r$-th root stack and let $p: \sS\to S$ be the map to its coarse moduli space.
-Let $\sD=p^{-1}(D)$, we choose a generating sheaf $\Xi=\oplus_{i=0}^{r-1}\sO_{\sS}(\sD^{\frac{i}{r}})$.
-The moduli stack of stable sheaves $E$ on $\sS$ with a Hilbert polynomial $H$ is isomorphic to the moduli stack of parabolic stable sheaves $(E_\bullet)$ on $(S,D)$ constructed by Maruyama and Yokogawa in \cite{MY}.
+Let $\sD=p^{-1}(D)$, and we choose a generating sheaf $\Xi=\oplus_{i=0}^{r}\sO_{\sS}(\sD^{\frac{i}{r}})$.
+The moduli space of stable sheaves $E$ on $\sS$ with a Hilbert polynomial $H$ is isomorphic to the moduli space of parabolic stable sheaves $(E_\bullet)$ on $(S,D)$ constructed by Maruyama and Yokogawa in \cite{MY}.
 In \cite{Jiang3} we expect that the same result holds for moduli space of Higgs pairs $(E,\phi)$.
-Parabolic stable sheaves on $(S,D)$ has some relations with the S-duality conjecture, which has been studied by Kapranov \cite{Kapranov}, and we hope to put into the Vafa-Witten invariants in this situation for the S-duality theory of Kapranov.
+Parabolic stable sheaves on $(S,D)$ has some relations with the S-duality conjecture, which has been studied by Kapranov \cite{Kapranov}, and we hope to put these ideas into the Vafa-Witten theory to check the S-duality results of Kapranov.